 Honours Expression of Interest Form

-There is no definitive deadline by which students must apply for Honours except if students are applying for Honours Scholarships, as the particular rules of the Scholarship must be met.
+The deadline by which students must apply for Honours is 31/10/13 for International Students and 29/11/13 for Local Students, except if students are applying for Honours Scholarships, as the particular rules of the Scholarship must be met.
 Ideally students should list a number of choices for laboratories in case they are not successful with their first choice.
 Academics tend to make decisions about who will be accepted for Honours at the end of Semester 2.